facebook/docusaurus/docs/api-commands.md

 ## Reference

-### `docusaurus-build`
+### `docusaurus-build [--skip-image-compression]`

 Alias: `build`.

 Generates the static website, applying translations if necessary.
 Useful for building the website prior to deployment.
+By default Docusaurus will attempt to compress your images unless you provided the `--skip-image-compression` flag.

 See also [`docusaurus-start`](api-commands.md#docusaurus-start-port-number).